Loading...

 Baker City’s historic downtown district is undergoing a revival or sorts, with the old storefronts being refurbished with new businesses: restaurants, craft breweries, art galleries, antique stores, museums, and it’s creating a ‘tourist destination’ for the surrounding communities.

-There's an obvious community spirit in Baker City, with beautification of the historic downtown, street art, and businesses moving in.
+There's an obvious sense of community spirit in Baker City, with beautification of the historic downtown, street art, and businesses moving in.

 While out walking around, I stopped into the Deliscioso Mexican Restaurant for dinner, and it was indeed delicious!